 Promoting Choice

 The voucher program in Indiana isn鈥檛 just about choosing private schools.
-The reports that the program also allows students to attend any public school of their choosing.
+The reports that the program also allows students to attend any public school of their choice.
 Some believe that extending choice has had benefits for Indiana students.
 Public schools, forced to compete with many other options, have been forced to raise the bar on their education quality.
 Some have purchased technology for students that was never available in public schools.
-Tony Bennett, the superintendent of public instruction for Indiana, told the Economist that student performance indicators over the past two years have also shown promise.
+Supporters of Indiana鈥檚 school choice policies argue that expanded options create competitive pressure that can motivate public schools to innovate and improve academic programs.
+Critics, however, question whether competition alone produces measurable academic gains, particularly as the program continues to grow and serve a wider range of families.

 Social justice, a concern for left-leaning supporters of vouchers, is another factor examined in the Indiana voucher program.
 Proponents of the program say that Indiana is also hitting the mark here since most students participating in the voucher system also qualify for free or reduced-price lunches in the state.
 Those earning a moderate income can also take advantage of the voucher system for a reduced value than those with greater financial need.